gbroques/ose-workbench-platform/docs/pages/pattern_catalog/library_package.rst

 Sub-packages
 ------------
-The following are typical sub-packages the ``app`` package may contain:
+The following are typical sub-packages the library package may contain:

 .. code-block::

-    app
+    <library package>/
     ├── part/
     ├── model/
     ├── attachment/
     └── __init__.py

 ..
-Note:: The ``app`` package typically only contains sub-packages without any direct modules.
+Note:: The library package typically only contains sub-packages without any direct modules.

 Part Sub-package
 ----------------